-Measuring and understanding the key performance indicators of your contact center is essential for understanding its effectiveness.
-KPIs’ can let you know where to concentrate your customer service efforts and can help you plan your next business decision.
+Tracking and reporting on key performance indicators of your contact center is essential for knowing your strong points to focus on, as well as weak points to address.
+KPIs can let you know where to concentrate your customer service efforts and help you plan your next business decision.

-This guide looks at the top eight contact center KPIs’ along with their global industry standards.
-With this guide, you can make sure to put yourself on the right track towards excellent customer service!
+This guide looks at the top eight contact center KPIs that are often referred to as industry standards.
+It’ll help you make sure to put yourself on the right track towards excellent customer service.

 1. Service Level

 If you are running inbound operations in any form, this is your top contact center KPI to track, as it indicates whether you have enough agents to resolve your customer’s needs.
 Service Level helps your contact center estimate the percentage of calls answered within a specific amount of time.
 Usually, the industry standard for this amount is known to be 20 seconds and the common goal is to have 80% of your incoming calls answered by an agent.

 However, it is important to note that this standard should be taken flexibly.
 Call volumes vary based on the specific company’s size, growth rate, and its amount of customers.
 Do some research on your audience and make sure to consider factors such as customer needs, expectations, and priorities before setting your Service Level objectives.

 2. Average Speed of Answer